 Because concept of choice is so ingrained in UX design, it’s important to have an understanding of using the psychology of choice to your advantage.

 In an age where so much of UX design is based around personalization and customization, you’d assume that presenting more options to the user is always auspicious.
 After all, the more choices they have, they more likely they can find the perfect one for them.

-But in reality, when presented with too many options, users make one choice more than other: no choice at all.
+But in reality, when presented with an overwhelming amount of options, users tend to gravitate to one choice more than any other: no choice at all.
 It’s counterintuitive, but the phenomenon of choice paralysis is well-documented.

 One of the most cited examples of choice paralysis, or choice overload as it’s sometimes referred to, comes from a 2000 study by psychologists Sheena Iyengar & Mark Lepper, who set up competing taste-testing booths in a California grocery store.

-One booth offered twenty-four different flavors of jam, causing 60% of passersby to stop and taste, but only 3% of tasters actually purchasing a jar.
-In contrast, when offered six flavors of jam, 40% of shoppers stopped, but 30% purchased a jar of jam.
+One booth offered twenty-four different flavors of jam, causing 60% of passersby to stop and taste—but only 3% of tasters actually purchased a jar.
+In contrast, when offered six flavors of jam, 40% of shoppers stopped, but 30% purchased a jar.

 While there’s no formula you can use to magically spit out the perfect number of choices to offer on your website, another study found that no more than five is solid heuristic to go by.
 That’s less than the jam experiment, but accounts for the fact that users are much more fickle online than off.
 If even somewhat overwhelmed, they’ll leave your website.

 You’ll see five as the absolute limit for options quite a bit in UX web design.
-I’ll use our website as an example: our main navbar has exactly five options, each clearly defined so that the user can easily make a choice and continue on their objective.
+I’ll use our website as an example: our main navbar has exactly five options, each clearly defined so that the user can easily make a choice.